jasbirpurba/JPMC-New/README.md

 The **ReportGenerator** class is responsible of generating reports, using a StringBuilder, for the aforementioned statistics.

 ## Demo
-In order to show its usage there is a **FakeInstructionsGenerator** class that generates a set of dummy instructions.
+In order to show its usage there is a **CodedInputExecutor** class that generates a set of dummy instructions.